laboon/ebook/text/98_glossary_of_terms.md

 __Integration__: Connecting multiple systems or subsystems to work together.

-__Integration error__: A type of error resulting from the incompatibilities or other problems at the boundary between different systems or subsystems.
+__Integration error__: A type of error resulting from incompatibilities or other problems at the boundary between different systems or subsystems.

-__Interface error__: An error where the interface to another system is defined incorrectly, or system accessing it does not do so correctly,
+__Interface error__: An error where the interface to another system is defined incorrectly, or the system accessing it does not do so correctly.

 __Integrity__: An attribute of a system, that only authorized users may write data.
 An element of the InfoSec Triad.